 The Safety and Training Division offers tools, techniques, and training opportunities to teach employees safe and effective workplace habits.
 The importance of a safe workplace environment is paramount in all program areas of the MFC.
-Continuing education and training opportunities were made available to all MFC employees in FY21.
-Training opportunities are essential to enhancing job skills as well as fostering personal development and growth.
+As a result, continuing education and training opportunities were made available to all MFC employees in FY22.
+Training opportunities are essential to enhancing job skills and fostering personal development and growth.

-MISSISSIPPI FORESTRY COMMISSION Fiscal Year 2021 Finances July 1, 2020 - June 30, 2021 ĸ 2 10 nı Je. ١, -1 / 15
+MISSISSIPPI FORESTRY COMMISSION Fiscal Year 2022 Finances July 1, 2021- June 30, 2022